frankshearar/peano/README.markdown

-A very simple implementation of (a small subset of) Peano numbers, as an exercise in exploring [rantly](https://github.com/hayeah/rantly).
+What started as a very simple implementation of (a small subset of) Peano numbers, as an exercise in exploring [rantly](https://github.com/hayeah/rantly).

+By adding inverses to the Peano numbers, we implement the group of integers under +.

+A trampoline allows us to express the natural recursive definitions in constant space.

+We violate standard OO doctrine and switch on types to concentrate the various algorithms each in one place.

 Licence
 -------